 4. In the back, coil the ponytail around itself to create a bun, and secure with a small, clear elastic.
 Gently yank the bun outward to make it fuller.
 Then pin it in place with a few bobby pins.

 “A messy, beachy pony with volume at the roots elongates the face shape, lifts, and lengthens,” says Hall.
-Not to mention that the slimming hairstyle is effortlessly sexy and on trend.
+Not to mention that the look is effortlessly sexy and on-trend.

-1. To re-create, apply a root-lift spray to damp hair, such as Moroccanoil Root Boost ($29).
-Follow up by applying a salt spray from midshaft to ends, such as R+Co Rockaway Salt Spray ($26), to build texture and volume.
+1. To re-create, apply a root-lift spray to damp hair, such as Sally Hershberger 24K Root Envy Ultimate Root Boost ($44).
+Follow up by applying a salt spray from mid-shaft to ends, such as R+Co Rockaway Salt Spray ($35), to build texture and volume.

 2. Rough up dry hair with your fingers.
 Then gently tease hair at the crown for height.